Sejong the Great: Other religions

 Sejong, like most other Joseon kings, disapproved of Korean shamanism.
 Beginning with the reign of Sejong, Korean shamans were barred from entering the capital.
 However, he appointed some shamans to posts in the public health organization outside the capital Hwarinsŏ.

 In 1427, Sejong issued a decree against the Huihui (Korean Muslim) community that had enjoyed special status and stipends since the Yuan dynasty's rule over Goryeo.
 The Huihui were forced to abandon their headgear, close down their ceremonial hall—a mosque in Gaegyeong, present-day Kaesong—and worship like everyone else.

 Foreign policy

 Sejong continued the Tang and Goryeo tradition of xianghua ("submitting-foreigner status").
-This was a semi-hereditary set of designations for foreigners that allowed them to reside in Korea, with certain tax and civil exemptions for at least one generation; their descendents were eventually naturalized.
+This was a semi-hereditary set of designations for foreigners that allowed them to reside in Korea, with certain tax and civil exemptions for at least one generation; their descendants were eventually naturalized.
 The status's intent was to encourage peaceful, eventual naturalization and assimilation.
 For settlers around the capital, Sejong had the designation limited to one generation after the original immigrants.
 Joseon, under Sejong, also had separate pathways for naturalization of foreigners, including the granting of clan seats.

 Sejong also continued the practice of allowing systematized forms of tribute from foreigners, namely Jurchens and Japanese people.
 Depending on group and status, a limited number of tributes were allowed to be given to the monarchy in exchange for political favor.